 Call for Presentations

-The Attachment & Trauma Network, Inc. (ATN) invites you to submit a proposal for our 6th annual Creating Trauma-Sensitive Schools (#TSS2023ATN) Conference to be held the week of February 19-24, 2023.
-There will be both an in-person portion in Houston, TX (Feb.
-19-21) and a virtual portion happening asynchronously (Feb.
-23 & 24).
+The Attachment & Trauma Network, Inc. (ATN) invites you to submit a proposal for our 7th annual Creating Trauma-Sensitive Schools (#TSS2024ATN) Conference to be held the week of February 18-20, 2024.
+There will be both an in-person portion in Dallas, TX (Feb.
+18-20) and a virtual portion happening asynchronously (Dates TBD).

-The mission of #TSS2023ATN is to give all educators – teachers, administrators and school personnel – as well as other child-serving professionals and community leaders an opportunity to explore the importance of trauma-informed care in schools and other child-serving environments.
+The mission of #TSS2024ATN is to give all educators – teachers, administrators and school personnel – as well as other child-serving professionals, parents, and community leaders an opportunity to explore the importance of trauma-informed care in schools and other child-serving environments.
 Each year the conference invites professionals who have experience and expertise in the development and implementation of trauma-informed, resilience-building educational programs and systems at all levels.

-ATN’s annual TSS Conference is a venue for trauma-informed education professionals and child-serving experts to exchange ideas and impart wisdom.
-Sessions can be led by teachers, administrators, school counselors, psychologists, social workers or other professionals across the broad spectrum of trauma-informed education, caregiving and community-building.
+ATN’s annual TSS Conference is a venue for education professionals and child-serving experts to exchange ideas and impart wisdom and the development and implementation of trauma-informed…and ultimately trauma-responsive systems.
+Sessions can be led by teachers, administrators, school counselors, psychologists, social workers, community leaders, nonprofit organizers or other professionals across the broad spectrum of trauma-informed education, caregiving and community-building.
 Given the variety of attendees’ levels and backgrounds at our conference, your proposed workshop description should clearly define the topic and target audience(s) you’re proposing.

-- The In-Person Portion of the conference will be from Sunday, Feb 19 – Tues, Feb 21, 2023.
-Pre-conference ½-day and full-day workshops will occur on Sunday, with 75-minute workshops occurring on Monday & Tuesday.
-There may be a few doubled session times (2.5-hour sessions) occurring on Monday.
+- The In-person portion of the conference will be from Sunday, Feb 18 – Tues, Feb 20, 2023.
+Pre-conference ½-day and full-day workshops will occur on Sunday, February 18, with 75-minute workshops occurring on Monday & Tuesday.

-- The Virtual Portion of the conference will be held on Thursday & Friday, Feb 23-24, 2023.
-Again these workshops will be 75-minutes in length.
-And there may be a few doubled session times (2.5-hour sessions) available.
+- The Virtual Portion of the conference will be held at a later date, yet to be determined.
+Again these workshops will be 75-minutes in length, with the possibility of a few doubled session times (2.5-hour sessions) available.

 We are seeking two (2) types of submissions:

 - ½-Day or Full-Day Pre-Conference Seminars.
-There are a limited number of pre-conference seminars available on Sunday, February 19, 2023 for either ½-day (3 hours) or full-day (6 hours).
-Five total sessions will be selected.
+There are a limited number of pre-conference seminars available on Sunday, February 18, 2024 for either ½-day (3 hours) or full-day (6 hours).
+Six total pre-conference sessions will be selected.

 Workshop Topic Areas: